bharatmahaur/ComparativeStudy/README.md

 # Road object detection: a comparative study of deep learning-based algorithms.

-This repository is an implementation of a survey article on Python 3 (TensorFlow and Caffe).
+This repository is an implementation of a review article on Python 3 (TensorFlow and Caffe).
 We train deep learning-based models (R-FCN, Mask R-CNN, SSD, RetinaNet and YOLOv4) for road object detection on BDD100K dataset.<br />
 Please find the paper here: [https://link.springer.com/article/10.1007/s11042-022-12447-5](https://link.springer.com/article/10.1007/s11042-022-12447-5)

 ## Requirements